-I foster a therapeutic space that is sex-positive, queer friendly, and embraces an anti-oppression framework.
+I foster a therapeutic space that is sex-positive, queer friendly, trauma-informed and embraces an anti-oppression framework.

 I have both a law degree and a Masters in Social Work from the University of Toronto.
 I have utilized these academic qualifications in more than 20 years of work as a criminal lawyer, social service manager, educator and psychotherapist.
 Both before and since leaving the practice of law, I have worked extensively as a counselor with youth, families in conflict, lawyers and health care professionals, and individuals struggling with transition.
 I have also worked in the field of international development, been the managing director of a health care clinic dealing with women’s reproductive health issues and a senior manager of counseling services at a Toronto social service agency.
-Most recently, I have held administrative positions focused on mental health policy and services in post-secondary institutions, including the University of Toronto, Faculty of Law and George Brown College where I currently serve as the Senior Manager, Counselling Services and Student Conduct.
+Most recently, I have held administrative positions focused on mental health policy and services in post-secondary institutions, including the University of Toronto, Faculty of Law and George Brown College where I currently serve as the Director of Student Support & Inclusive Learning.

 I am a registered social worker with the Ontario College of Social Workers and Social Service Workers and a full member of the Ontario Association of Social Workers.